geodezyx.time_series package

 - Parameters:

-anex_key_list (list of str, optional) – list of point’s ‘anex’ keys to be added as columns in the DataFrame.
+anex_key_list (list of str, optional) – List of keys from the point’s anex (annex) dictionary to add as columns.
 The default is None.

 - Returns: